JLRoselle/homelessness-data-literacy-project/README.md

 ## Questions:
 1) Do homeless communities have access to adequate shelter on the national, state, and local level?
 2) How are income and housing prices related?
-3) What lessons can be taught about correctly interpreting data and learning to recognize manipulations in visualizations?
+3) Can numbers lie?
+What lessons can be taught about correctly interpreting data and learning to recognize manipulations in visualizations?

 ## Normalizing the Data